Tommy Davidson

-Thomas Davidson (born Anthony Reed, November 10, 1963) is an American actor and comedian.
+Tommy Davidson (born Anthony Reed; November 10, 1963) is an American actor and comedian.
 He was an original cast member on the sketch comedy TV show In Living Color, and portrayed Mitchell on Between Brothers (1997–1999), Dexter on Malcolm & Eddie (1999–2000), the voice of Oscar Proud on The Proud Family (2001–2005) and its 2022 revival series, Rushon in Booty Call (1997), Womack in Bamboozled (2000), and Cream Corn in Black Dynamite (2009) and its subsequent television series.
 In 2022, Davidson appeared on Storybound reading from his book, Living in Color: What's Funny about Me.

 Early life

 Born Anthony Reed in Rolling Fork, Mississippi, Davidson was abandoned in the trash at 18 months old, before being rescued by a white woman who became his adoptive mother.
 His parents changed his name to Thomas Davidson when they adopted him.
 He has two older siblings, Michael and Beryle.
 He and his family had moved from Colorado to Wyoming to Oregon by the time he was five years old.

 His parents divorced when he was five years old, and his mother and the children moved to Washington, D.C.
 They later moved to Wheaton, Maryland, then the neighborhood of Rosemary Hills in Silver Spring, and then Takoma Park.
 He attended Rosemary Hills Elementary School, Sligo Middle School, and Bethesda-Chevy Chase High School, in Bethesda, Maryland.
 After graduating in 1981, he studied communications and interned at the radio station of the University of the District of Columbia for one semester.
 He had jobs in the kitchen of the Walter Reed National Military Medical Center, cleaning at Roy Rogers, bussing tables at an IHOP in Wheaton, and working in the stockroom of Hechinger in Hyattsville, Maryland.